-About 68% of the 2023 budget of the UAFP allocated to the first component of the UAFP, or EUR 10 550 000, will be used to fund activities by awarding grants to prevent and combat fraud, corruption, and any other illegal activities affecting the financial interests of the Union.
+About 71% of the 2024 UAFP budget allocated to the first component of the programme - EUR 11 400 000 - will be used to fund activities by awarding grants to prevent and combat fraud, corruption and any other illegal activities affecting the financial interests of the Union.

-The Commission plans to publish two calls for proposals for actions in 2023 to be financed through grants.
+The Commission plans to publish two calls for proposals for actions in 2024 to be financed through grants.
 The first call will support projects to provide technical assistance to Member States' competent authorities.
 The second call will support projects involving the organisation of targeted and specialised training courses, conferences, staff exchanges, research studies and knowledge dissemination.
-The Commission also plans to support one or more international organisations.